Time-Modulated Intelligent Reflecting Surfaces for Integrated Sensing, Communication and Security: A Generative AI Design Framework: Introduction

-Although the rule-based TMA approach is straightforward to implement, it does not account for noise and guarantees undistorted signal reception in only a single CU direction.
-Extending it to support communication with multiple users is challenging.
-This limitation is significant, as multi-user scenarios are common in modern wireless systems, particularly in ISAC settings.
-In this paper, we formulate a TM-IRS-assisted DFRC system and propose a time modulation approach that is not rule-based, as such can handle noise and multiple CUs.
-We assume that the target/eavesdropper's location lies within a region of the 3D space.
+In this paper, we formulate a TM-IRS–assisted DFRC system driven by OFDM waveforms and propose a TM-IRS design approach that is not rule-based and can accommodate noise as well as multiple CUs.
+We first assume that the target/eavesdropper's location lies within a region of the 3D space.
 During the target tracking stage, this region is determined based on previous detections and predicted target positions.
-We define a secrecy rate based on the difference between the CU sum rate and the potential eavesdropper rate, and maximize the minimal secrecy rate across all possible locations within the suspected target region.
-The novelty of our approach lies in the method used to design the TM-IRS system.
-In particular, we propose a generative AI (GenAI)-based framework for TM-IRS-assisted DFRC systems that simultaneously support secure multi-user communication and radar sensing.
-Unlike rule-based TM-IRS designs, which lack flexibility and robustness, our framework adopts a sampling-based strategy that selects high-quality TM-IRS configurations from a discretized space of all possible IRS element on/off and phase settings.
-The quality of each configuration is evaluated through a reward function that contains the above defined secrecy rate.
-In particular, we first formulate the TM-IRS design task as a deterministic Markov decision process (MDP), in which each terminal state corresponds to a complete TM-IRS configuration over all IRS elements.
-To solve this problem, we employ generative flow networks (GFlowNets)~\cite{bengio2021flow, bengio2023gflownet, zhang2022generative}, a class of unsupervised generative models that learn stochastic policies for sampling structured objects with probability proportional to a user-defined reward.
-A deep neural network-based GFlowNet is trained offline to model the trajectory flow in the MDP and to sample TM-IRS configurations that maximize the sum rate while ensuring that the security and the radar sensing performance are satisfied.
+We define the secrecy rate as the difference between the CU sum rate and the eavesdropper sum rate, and design the TM and IRS parameters to maximize the minimal (worst-case) secrecy rate across all possible locations within the suspected target region subject to sensing constraints.
+The main novelty of our work is a new generative AI (GenAI)-based framework for solving the design problem.
+In particular, we adopt a sampling-based strategy that selects high-quality TM-IRS parameter configurations from a discretized space of all possible IRS element on/off and phase settings.
+The quality of each configuration is evaluated through a designed reward function that contains the above defined secrecy rate and the desired beampattern gain.
+We first formulate the TM-IRS design task as a deterministic Markov decision process (MDP), in which each terminal state corresponds to a complete TM-IRS configuration over all IRS elements.
+To solve this problem, we employ generative flow networks (GFlowNets)~\cite{bengio2021flow, bengio2023gflownet, zhang2022generative, tao2025secure, tao2025meta}, a class of unsupervised generative models that utilize the flow matching principle to learn stochastic policies for sampling structured configurations with probability proportional to the predefined reward.
+A deep neural network-based GFlowNet is trained offline to model the trajectory flow in the MDP and enforce flow matching.
+Once trained, the model can be deployed online to sample TM-IRS configurations that maximize the communication sum rate while ensuring that the security and the radar sensing performance are satisfied.
+Note that the computational complexity of the proposed GFlowNet is dominated by the training process while the deployment stage involves significantly lower computational overhead.